gportalanza/The-Sock-Shop-microservices-demo-with-Docker-Compose/README.md.md

 ## About

-No description, website, or topics provided.Linux local implementation of the open source web demo Sock Shop
+Linux local implementation of the open source web demo Sock Shop

 ### Topics